z-open/zerv-distrib/README.md

 ### Scope
 Simple process load distribution in a Zerv Server cluster to improve responsiveness of the main Zerv socket application servers.

+This is a proof of concept that demonstrates that distributing processes in a Zerv environment is easily attainable and offers major performance improvement over the whole Zerv cluster in a few lines of code.

+This initial library code is not yet unit tested.

 ### pre-requisite
-this relies on zerv-core and zerv-sync
+This relies on zerv-core and zerv-sync libraries and redis.

 ### Principle
 In order to free resources on the main socket servers (public facing application servers), zerv can easily distribute the load on the zerv cluster.